joeatwork/world-of-strategery/README.md

 ### Dependencies

-Dependencies are managed with glide.
+Dependencies are managed with dep.
 To begin your development, run

 ```
-glide update
+dep ensure
 ```

 This will pull a bunch of dependencies into your `vendor` directory.